 - Administrator: Has full access to all settings.
-Administrators can also add, update, and remove other accounts. - Operator: Has access to all settings except: - All System settings. - Viewer: Doesn't have access to change any settings.
+Administrators can also add, update, and remove other accounts. - Operator: Has access to all settings except: - All System settings. - Viewer: Doesn't have access to change any settings. - The context menu contains:

 Update account: Edit the account properties.